OUR TERMS AND CONDITIONS

 A total estimate here makes sure both sides have in mind the approximate total value of the contract; that will be used later for cancellation fees.

-Payment will be made to the Caterer as follows: £[DEPOSIT] deposit due on the date of signing, and the balance of approximately £[APPROXIMATE SECOND PAYMENT] will be due six months in advance of the event.
+Payment will be made to the Caterer as follows: £500 deposit due on the date of signing, and 50% of the remaining balance of will be due six months in advance of the event.
 The exact amount due will be determined and provided from Client to Caterer in writing, six months in advance of the Event along with a Final Guest Count.
+The final payment is due 3 months prior to your wedding day.
 Should the Client not keep up to date with payment terms stated the Caterer reserves the right to not carry out the catering requirements, and pull out of the event at no cost to the Caterer.

 The Caterer reserves the right to charge an interest at 8% base rate per annum or the monthly equivalent on all outstanding balances.